onyx-platform/onyx/doc/user-guide/peer-config.md

 The Clojure function to use for messaging compression.
 Receives one argument - a sequence of segments.
 Must return a byte array representing the segment seq.

+##### `:onyx.messaging/impl`

+The messaging protocol to use for peer-to-peer communication.

+##### `:onyx.messaging/bind-addr`

+An IP address to bind the peer to for messaging.
+Defaults to `nil`, binds to it's external IP to the result of calling `http://checkip.amazonaws.com`.

+##### `:onyx.messaging/peer-port-range`

+A vector of two integers that denotes the low and high values, inclusive, of ports that peers should use to communicate.
+Ports are allocated predictable in-order.

+##### `onyx.messaging/peer-ports`

+A vector of integers denoting ports that may be used for peer communication.
+This differences from `peer-port-range` in that this names specific ports, not a sequence of ports.
+Ports are allocated predictable in-order.

 ### Peer Full Example